Major League II: Notes

 Cleveland Stadium was not used, just as it was not used in the first film.
 Oriole Park at Camden Yards in Baltimore replaced Milwaukee County Stadium as the stand-in for the team's home.
 Although Oriole Park bore a stronger resemblance to the stadium that the Indians were playing in when Major League II was released (the now-Progressive Field), like Milwaukee County Stadium in the first film it was used to represent Cleveland Stadium as the new ballpark was not yet named at the time of the filming.
 The outfield scoreboard at Oriole Park reads "Welcome to Cleveland Stadium" at various points and scenes in the outfield are played in front of a blue wall, which Cleveland Stadium had (Oriole Park and Progressive Field both have dark green outfield walls).
 In one scene, a sign for the "Sheraton Inner Harbor" can be seen above an outfielder's head.
 The Sheraton Inner Harbor is a hotel located in Baltimore's Inner Harbor, not Cleveland.

 A year after this film was released, the actual Cleveland Indians team made it to the 1995 World Series, which was the team's first playoff appearance in 41 years.
 The Indians ended up losing in six games to the Atlanta Braves.
 In the lead-up to Game 3, the first World Series game played in Cleveland in 41 years, the public address system played "The House Is Rockin", the song from the end of Major League II.
 In another coincidence, Bob Uecker served as a commentator for the 1995 World Series television coverage on NBC, which shared broadcasting rights with rival network ABC, thanks to a strike that cancelled the final two months of the 1994 season, as well as the postseason and World Series.
 Two years after that, the Indians made it to the World Series again (also telecast by NBC and again with Uecker as a commentator) ended up with the same result, this time losing to the Florida Marlins in seven games.
-It would be 19 years before the Indians returned to the World Series (this time broadcast on Fox), which they would once again lose in seven games to the Chicago Cubs; this came a mere four months after the city's NBA team, the Cavaliers, had defeated the heavily-favored Golden State Warriors in the NBA Finals that also went seven games, and brought an end to a 52-year championship drought.
+It would be 19 years before the Indians returned to the World Series, which they would once again lose in seven games to the Chicago Cubs; this came a mere four months after the city's NBA team, the Cavaliers, had defeated the heavily favored Golden State Warriors in the NBA Finals that also went seven games, and brought an end to a 52-year championship drought.